Introduction

 `C.E.(%)=C%=frac{SI%+P%}3`

-- At relatively high carbon equivalent (C.E.) and slower cooling rates, the solidified cementite becomes unstable and breaks down into austenite and graphite flakes—a process known as graphitization.
-Certain elements, particularly silicon (Si), promote this transformation.
-The resulting graphite flakes give cast iron a gray appearance when fractured, which is why this material is called gray cast iron.
+- At high carbon equivalent and slow cooling rates, cementite becomes unstable and decomposes into austenite and graphite flakes, a process called graphitization.
+Elements like silicon promote this change.
+The graphite flakes give the fracture surface a gray color, leading to the name gray cast iron.

 - Gray C.I. is the most widely used of all cast irons.
 In fact, it is common to speak of gray cast iron just as cast iron.
 It contains 2.50 to 3.75% C and upto 2.5% Si.